-- (1) Amounts in the table represent obligations of the Company under agreements currently in place and valued as of December 31, 2019.
-Agreements do not provide for any single-trigger payments upon a change of control. - Amounts payable under the terms of the Executive Severance Benefit Policy.
+These amounts represent obligations of the Company under agreements currently in place and valued as of December 31, 2020.
+Agreements do not provide for any single-trigger payments upon a change of control.

+(2) Amounts payable under the terms of the Executive Severance Benefit Policy.
 This includes a lump sum payment equal to 52 weeks of base salary as well as outplacement services (not to exceed 5% of the base salary) for Messrs.
-Davis and Long. - (3) Amounts payable for the 2019 annual cash bonus earned (these amounts are also reflected in the "Summary Compensation Table"). - Represents the value of restricted share units and performance share units that would vest upon the triggering event, based on U.S. \$6.88, the closing stock price on the last trading day of 2019. - (5) Represents the ("in-the-money") value of vested and unvested stock options. - Represents the present value of PEP and Savings Restoration Plan benefits which would have been payable as of December 31, 2019.
-(6) - In addition to the benefits listed in the preceding table, payments will also be made under the Company's life and disability insurance plans, a benefit that is generally available to all employees.
+Davis and Long.

+(3) Amounts payable for the 2020 annual cash bonus earned and the value of performance cash that would vest upon the triggering event.

+(4) These amounts represent the value of restricted share units and performance share units that would vest upon the triggering event, based on U.S. \$2.31, the closing stock price on the last trading day of 2020.

+(5) These amounts represent the ("in-the-money") value of vested and unvested stock options.

+(6) These amounts represent the present value of PEP and Savings Restoration Plan benefits, which would have been payable as of December 31, 2020.

+(7) In addition to the benefits listed in the preceding table, payments will also be made under the Company's life and disability insurance plans, a benefit that is generally available to all employees.